 How do you choose a baby walker?

-Baby walkers fall into three main categories:
+Baby walkers fall into four main categories:

 - The seated walker – for very little ones who are just starting to sit up.

-- Walkers should have safety mark BS EN 1273:2005.
+- Walkers should have the safety mark BS EN 1273:2005.

 What are the best baby walkers to buy?

-It sounds like an oxymoron, but with four play modes – sit-down play, walker, pull-along wagon and ride-on train – this is packed with features to keep little ones occupied even when they’re walking independently.
+It sounds like an oxymoron, but with four play modes – sit-down play, walker, pull-along wagon and ride-on train – this is packed with features to keep little ones occupied even well after they’re walking independently.
 Our testers loved the letter blocks, light-up piano keys, turning book, beads, and cogs.
 Any downsides?
 It can be a bit tricky to steer.
 Check the full review about VTech Push and Ride Alphabet Train.